EliAndrewC/l7r/rules/04-schools.md

 raise for pre-declaring the parry.

 **First Dan:**
-Roll one extra die on attack, bragging, and wound check rolls.
+Roll one extra die on attack, bragging, and wound checks.

 **Second Dan:**
 You get a free raise on attack rolls.